-Its latest offering is the $60 true wireless earbuds aimed at that tricky middle-ground where folks want just the right combination of features and price.— a step up from its $50 — a no-nonsense set of
+Its latest offering is the $60 Sesh Evo — a step up from its $50 Sesh — a no-nonsense set of true wireless earbuds aimed at that tricky middle-ground where folks want just the right combination of features and price.

 Thanks to an ongoing partnership with Tile, they have one feature that no other brand of true wireless buds can claim: The ability for you to track and find them should you misplace them.

 Is it enough to differentiate the Sesh Evo from an Amazon-sized tsunami of $60 earbuds?

 Let’s check them out.

 Skullcandy’s packaging still needs an upgrade from a sustainability point of view.
 Inside the cardboard outer box is a black plastic tray lined with black foam padding.
 Even if the plastic were easy to recycle curbside where you live, the foam would need to be removed and discarded first.

 Sitting in the tray, you’ll find the Sesh Evo buds (fitted with the medium eartips) and their charging case.
 A resealable polybag contains a nine-inch USB-C charging cord, two extra sizes of eartips, and a small printed quick-start guide.

 The Sesh Evo come in four colors — black, red, light blue, and light green, which is a refreshing change from the usual white or black options most companies offer.

 A satin-like plastic is used for both the earbuds and the charging case — it’s virtually the same finish you’ll find on all true wireless earbuds not made by Apple.